openmm/openmm/docs-source/usersguide/application.rst

     conda install -c conda-forge openmm

-This installs a version of OpenMM compiled with the latest version of CUDA supported by your drivers.
+With recent :code:`conda` versions (v4.8.4+), this will install a version of OpenMM compiled with the latest version of CUDA supported by your drivers.
 Alternatively you can request a version that is compiled for a specific CUDA version with the command
 ::

     conda install -c conda-forge openmm cudatoolkit==10.0